DorkOS

 Agent Coordination

-DorkOS provides three subsystems that work together to coordinate multiple AI agents: Relay handles messaging, Mesh handles discovery and identity, and Pulse handles scheduling.
+DorkOS provides three subsystems that work together to coordinate multiple AI agents: Relay handles messaging, Mesh handles discovery and identity, and Tasks handles scheduling.
 This guide covers practical patterns for combining them to build multi-agent workflows.

 Multi-Agent Project Setup